I am going to show you some of the shibori skills involved and what wonderful designs can be produced in stitched shibori.

 Additionally, here is my Youtube Channel which has videos showing in close up how to create with shibori skills.
 Take a look!

 Let me show you some of the wonderful patterns that can be created with stitched shibori skills.
 Indeed my particular passion is creating stitched shibori patterns inspired by the natural world.

 It involves shaping, folding, sewing and manipulating fabric in many ways to resist dye colour to create stunning patterns and designs.

-Here are images that show how the fabric looks sewn and also scrunched up and ready for dyeing.
+In addition these photos show how the designs are made.
+To create a shibori design you start with a plain piece of cotton, linen or silk.
+Then the fabric is stitched almost like embroidery stitching.
+The photos show the fabric sewn, gathered and scrunched up ready for dyeing.
 Where the fabric is stitched and bound and folded the dye cannot penetrate leaving a design on the finished textile.
 Please click on the video at the top as it outlines and explains the process of shibori in detail.

-Annabel Wilson has been working with shaping textiles to create her Shibori lamps, scarves and hangings for over 10 years.
+Annabel Wilson of Townhill Studio has worked with shaping textiles to create her Shibori lamps, scarves and hangings for more than 15 years.
 She loves to develop new ideas and decorative designs.
 She starts with a plain white fabric on which the design is drawn.
 Then it is individually hand stitched, all the stitches pulled up and then dyed either with natural plant dyes or Procion based dyes.